tintinno/sdlcli/README.md

 Options:
-    folders     List the subfolders of a folder files       List the contents of a folder
+    folders     List the subfolders of a folder files       List the contents of a folder all         List subfolders and contents of a folder mkdir       Create a new folder
+    rmdir       Delete an empty folder
+    rename      Rename a folder
+    move        Move a folder to a new location
 ```

 When listing folders and files, it's often convenient to define bash variables for frequently used
 locations rather than write out the full path each time.
 ```